bigzijing/Geopython-Conference-2018/README.md

 ## Task 3.
 Performing Union on the Buffer Areas
 - **Dataset used:** Autobahn.gpkg, and the 3 buffer results from previous task
 - **Tools used:** Python Console, Script Editor
-- **Objective:** Now that we have 3 separate buffer layers to showcase the impact areas, we should perform an Union on them to create an overall area of impact from constructing the highway
+- **Description:** Now that we have 3 separate buffer layers to showcase the impact areas, we should perform an Union on them to create an overall area of impact from constructing the highway
+- **Objective:** Get more familiar with using Pythonic code to run Processing algorithms

 #### Task 3.1.
 Union-ing the Inner Impact Zone
 Now that we have tried to run Processing algorithms on the Python Console, let us try it on a standalone script